recursal/gguf-swiss/README.md

 > Expect the manifest file format to change frequently, and bugs in model output.
 >
 > The development goal of this utility is to convert RWKV models to GGUF format for llama.cpp.
-> However, this utility can convert tensors from any safetensors format model.
+> However, this utility can be extended to convert tensors from any safetensors format model.

 Model packaging utility.
 Converts model files to GGUF.